 If you plan to stay pretty much in one place, just want a dorm bed each night ($10-18), a couple of plates of rice and beans ($3-5) each day and can entertain yourself by walking along the beach you can probably get by for around $20 to $40 a day.

-$45-80 per person per day – Backpacker
+$45-80 a person per day – Backpacker

-I traveled the continent in the era of Arthur Frommer’s Europe on $5 a day and the exact same trip would be closer to $80-$100 per person per day now.
+I traveled the continent in the era of Arthur Frommer’s Europe on $5 a day but the same trip would be closer to $80-$100 per person per day now.
 Backpackers do a bit better in Costa Rica but five bucks won’t get you through the first couple of hours of an average day.

 If you’d like to try a canopy tour ($70), rent a surf board ($15), take a hike through a National Park ($7-$25 entrance + $25 to $40 pp for a guide), add a couple of beers ($2-$4) with your evening meal ($8-$15 to step up from rice and beans) and hop on the public bus ($4-16) to check out a few different areas you should double your budget to at least $50 per person per day.

-$90-150 per person per day
+$90-150 a person per day – Budget

 Move up to a private room and a hot water shower ($50-$150 double), a guide with a spotting scope to point out the birds while you’re hiking in the National Park ($25 to $40 pp), a couple of days with a 4×4 rental ($45-$80 per day depending on location, duration time of year and insurance options) to check out an off the beaten path destination and a white water rafting trip ($60-$100) and you’ve about doubled the money again.